bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-1.md

 * Keep containers small and cheap - this plays into the implementation details, but ideally your containers are very small, and thus easy to trash and re-create.
 * One process per container - This is a good general rule for all containers.
 Later on we'll see that this is not a hard and fast rule, but in general you want containers to have one main purpose, even if there are other smaller processes (eg. syslog) supporting it.
 * Trash and rebuild, not fix and restart - This is another rule that we'll find some exceptions to in the practical world, but ideally we treat containers like white boxes - if they've failed, throw it away and start some new ones.
-* Store data in volumes, not containers - [Volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/) are directories that live on the Host and are mounted into containers.
+* Store data in volumes, not containers - [Volumes](#Volumes), as discussed above, are directories that live on the Host and are mounted into containers.
 They separate the data from the container itself, and allow it to persist beyond the container lifecycle, and even be shared by containers (eg. read only configuration).
 Almost all data you care about should be stored in volumes, including logs, configuration, user data, and interesting output.
 * Don't connect to containers directly - This is related to the above; you want to have access to everything you need in a container without having to connect to it directly, as this doesn't scale well and is difficult in several situations.
 Ideally we won't be running an ssh server on our container, and everything we'd want to see, like logs, should be exposed via volumes.
 * Open as few ports as possible - While it may seem necessary to open ports for every application you want to connect to on your container, most of the time this is not true.
 Connecting containers with Docker Networks allows containers to intercommunicate, and if you are exposing the right data in volumes, you should have little need to open any ports.
-A common exception is a debug port for your database service, but it's best to keep these to a minimum.
+A common exception is a debug port for your database service, but even this can be replaced by a debug container that is connected to the docker network.